METRO Magazine Logo

 Transit knew from the start that it was not a "disruptor" tech company.

-"Our mission is to make life better without a car, and we can't achieve that mission by working alone," Miller says.
+"Our mission is to make life better without a car, and we can't achieve that mission by working alone," said Miller.
 "It means we also have to work with, and be valuable to, the public servants who run the transit networks and manage the streets.

 For agencies, Transit offers a ready-made platform to communicate detours, collect feedback, and reach residents who might never attend a town hall.
-Doing this work in a partnership has allowed for a much bigger impact than if Transit tried to do it alone.
+Doing this work in partnership has allowed for a much greater impact than if Transit had tried to do it alone.

 Ad Loading...

 "[Other apps] think that they alone can revolutionize transportation.
-That's not who we are," Miller says.
+That's not who we are," said Miller.
 "We believe in our bones that life should be better without a car, we respect our users and put their needs first, and we do it all in deep partnership."

 More than a decade after it began with a straightforward question, Transit is helping cities answer a bigger one: What does a world built around people, not cars, actually look like?